APPLIED PSYCHOLOGY AND PUBLIC POLICY - 2022/3

 Prerequisites / Co-requisites

 Successful completion of FHEQ level 5 in Psychology.
-This module has a capped number and may not be available to ERASMUS and other international exchange students.
+This module has a capped number.
 Please check with the departmental exchange coordinator.

 Indicative content includes: